eclipse-kura/kura/README.md

 The Eclipse Installer based setup works for the main used platforms like Linux, Mac OS and Windows.

 ### Prerequisites
-Before installing Kura, you need to have the following programs installed in your system
+Before installing Kura™, you need to have the following programs installed in your system
 * JDK 1.8
 * Maven 3.5.x